Skip to main content

 If your computer is running an older version, you must therefore update your OS, according to our instructions for Updating Mac from older macOS .

-If your computer is too old to support these versions, it may be time to consider a hardware upgrade.
-A modern Mac not only improves security but also the work experience with access to the latest programs, features and software updates.
+If your computer is too old for these macOS versions, it may be time for a new Mac, with better security and access to the latest apps, features, and updates.

 If you need help or have questions about updating, please contact it-support@kth.se .